 There’s more to light than meets the eye – Eraqus

-I had seen game play on the PS3 and PS4 before – not for long, but I could clearly appreciate the detail work I had seen on there prior.
-Maybe it was being so fully immersed in the game itself though with this gorgeous, no beyond gorgeous orchestra playing in the background producing the sounds of fantasy, or maybe it was just that stunning, but Kingdom Hearts III felt like an entirely different level of immense graphic beauty to me.
+I had seen game play on the PS3 and PS4 before.
+Not for long, but I could clearly appreciate the detail work I had seen on there prior.
+Maybe it was being so fully immersed in the game itself.
+And with this gorgeous, no beyond gorgeous orchestra playing in the background producing the sounds of fantasy.
+Or maybe it was just that stunning.
+But Kingdom Hearts III felt like an entirely different level of immense graphic beauty to me.
 This was maybe the first step in nailing that Disney Magic by creating a world of fantasy.
 And boy did they nail it.

 Kingdom Hearts 3